OpenNWP/EFS/README.md

 * The file `sh/root_script.sh` is the main script, it manages the execution of the tasks.
 * The directory `op_configs` contains scripts defining the general configuration of the operational setup (directories of the relevant software components, analysis times, etc.).
-* The directory `run_scripts` contains run scripts of GAME with bash arguments.
-If you want to change the runtime configuration of the model, do it here.
-* The directory `plot_scripts` contains the list of variables to be plotted.

 The rest is rather self-explanatory.